yulonglim/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * is a primary or secondary school teacher
-* has a need to manage multiple class worth of student's contacts that she is teaching
+* has a need to manage multiple class worth of students' contacts that she is teaching
 * prefers desktop apps over other types
 * is not proficient in IT but can type fast
 * prefers typing to mouse interactions